qnkhuat/metabase/docs/administration-guide/start.md

 First things first, you'll need to install Metabase.
 If you haven’t done that yet, our [Installation Guide](../operations-guide/installing-metabase.md) will help you through the process.

+First things first, you'll need to install Metabase.
+If you haven’t done that yet, our [Installation Guide][installation-guide] will help you through the process.

+[installation-guide]: ../operations-guide/installing-metabase.md

 Already done with that?
 Then let’s start by going over how to [connect Metabase to your database](01-managing-databases.md).